Signs and symptoms: Development of medical testing

 A number of advances introduced mostly in the 19th century, allowed for more objective assessment by the physician in search of a diagnosis, and less need of input from the patient.
-During the 20th century the introduction of a wide range of imaging techniques have made a huge impact on diagnostic capability.
-Other developments in the field of genetics, medical biochemistry, and molecular diagnostics have also played major roles.
+During the 20th century, the introduction of a wide range of imaging techniques and other testing methods such as genetic testing, clinical chemistry tests, molecular diagnostics and pathogenomics have made a huge impact on diagnostic capability.